bassthewise/mixxx-launchpad-mini-mapping/README.md

 To try this mapping, you will need to copy the xml and js files into Mixxx's user controller folder.
 When starting Mixxx, go to Preferences / Controller, and choose the Launchpad.
 Choose Novation Launchpad Mini by bassthewise from the Load Mapping list, and make shure to tick the Enabled box.

-The pdf file is intended to describe what each button does, this is a summary:
+This is a summary of the functionalities:

 1st page is a 2 deck mixer, with track progress, Sync, FF/RW, 4 Hot Cues, 4 Loops, pitch, crossfader and volume controls.